Register of Company Controllers in Singapore

 What if a company has no controllers?

-According to the Companies Act, if a company is confident they have no controllers they may enter the following statement into their Register of Controllers:
+According to the Companies Act, if a company is confident it has no controllers the following statement may be entered into its Register of Controllers:

 “As of [date], the company knows or has reasonable cause to believe that there are no registrable controllers in relation to the company.”